cutevue/cutevue/README.md

 # cutevue
-CuteVue is an UI Framework for Vue.js tاhat inspires your website.
+CuteVue is an UI Framework for Vue.js that inspires your website.